vburckhardt/markdown-llm-corrector/samples/satellite_corrected.md

 ## Overview

-IBM Cloud Satellite helps you deploy and run applications consistently across all on-premises, edge computing, and public cloud environments from any cloud vendor.
-It standardizes a core set of Kubernetes, data, AI, and security services to be centrally managed as a service by IBM Cloud, with full visibility across all environments through a single pane of glass.
-The result is greater developer productivity and development velocity.
+IBM Cloud Satellite enables consistent deployment and operation of applications across all on-premises, edge computing, and public cloud environments from various cloud providers.
+It harmonizes a fundamental set of Kubernetes, data, AI, and security services to be centrally administered as a service by IBM Cloud, offering comprehensive oversight across all environments via a unified interface.
+This leads to enhanced developer productivity and accelerated development pace.

 https://cloud.ibm.com/docs/satellite?topic=satellite-getting-started

 ## Features

-- Creates Satellite location.
+- Creates a Satellite location.
-- Creates 6 VSIs with RHEL 7.9.
+- Creates six VSIs with RHEL 7.9.
 - Assigns the three hosts to the location control plane.
 - *Conditionally creates* these items:
-    - Create a Red Hat OpenShift on IBM Cloud cluster and assign the three hosts to the cluster so that you can run Red Hat OpenShift workloads in your location.
+    - Creates a Red Hat OpenShift on IBM Cloud cluster and assigns the three hosts to the cluster, allowing you to run Red Hat OpenShift workloads in your location.
-    - Configure a worker pool to an existing Red Hat OpenShift Cluster.
+    - Configures a worker pool to an existing Red Hat OpenShift Cluster.

 <table cellspacing="10" border="0">
   <tr>